agoose77/phd-thesis/content/2610-cluster-reconstruction.md

   figure:
     caption: 3D scatter plot of the cluster reconstruction taken from experiment.
       The charge of each cluster is indicated by its colour.
-Three distinct tracks are visible; a heavier incoming and scatter track, and a light recoiling track.
+Three distinct tracks can be identified; a heavier incoming and scatter track, and a light recoiling track.
+A discontinuity in the light recoil track immediately after the interaction vertex is clearly visible.
+This follows from the low stopping power of the corresponding ion, whereby the energy deposited in the MicroMeGaS is insufficient to trigger the low-gain channels.
+Once the ion enters the high-gain region it forms a coherent track.
     name: sample-cluster-3d
   image:
     align: center